IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Hub actor is responsible for managing event flows between Subscribers in reporting sessions and maintaining the current context and transaction of content sharing in each session.

-The Hub is also responsible for authorizing the following:
+The Hub is responsible for authorizing the following:
 - which Subscriber has permission to invoke what requests
 - which context and content a Subscriber is eligible to access and in what type (e.g. read only, write only or ready and write)

-The Hub shall provide basic functionalities to all events it received, including custom events.
-Specifically:
-- It shall receive and send the event to all Subscribers subscribed to the event type
-- It shall manage the current context in the session for all context-change events (i.e. *-open and *-close events)
-- It shall ensure proper event ordering and transaction handling for all content sharing events (i.e. *-update and *-select) events
+> Note: This profile does not mandate an authorization mechanism.

-The Hub shall NOT be limited to the events prescribed in this profile to support synchronizing applications in reporting sessions.
+The Hub shall support [Request Context Change](https://build.fhir.org/ig/HL7/fhircast-docs/2-6-RequestContextChange.html) for all events. i.e. The Hub shall NOT be limited to the events prescribed in this profile to support synchronizing applications in reporting sessions.

-TODO: The Hub shall support [Request Context Event](...)

 The Hub shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html).

 The Hub shall monitor the established websocket connections.
 If it detected a websocket connection issue with a Subscriber, then the Hub shall
-* Unsubscribe the Subscriber and drop the websocket connection
+- Unsubscribe the Subscriber and drop the websocket connection
-* Send a SyncError notification to other Subscribers using [RAD-X10](rad-x10.html)
+- Send a SyncError notification to other Subscribers using [RAD-X10](rad-x10.html)

 ##### 1:XX.1.1.7.1 Event Handling Requirements

-TODO: Distribute events (all) using X9.
+The Hub shall provide basic functionalities to all events it received, including custom events.
+Specifically:
+- It shall receive and send the event to all Subscribers subscribed to the event type (See [RAD-X9](rad-x9.html))
+- It shall manage the current context in the session for all context-change events (i.e. `*-open` and `*-close` events)
+- It shall ensure proper event ordering and transaction handling for all content sharing events (i.e. `*-update` and `*-select`) events

 ##### 1:XX.1.1.7.2 Event Producing Requirements

-None
+When received a `*-close` event, if the Hub detected that the current context is another context rather than empty (i.e. resume a previous open context), then the Hub shall automatically send a `*-open` event for the corresponding context as if it is returning a Get Current Context [RAD-X8](rad-x8.html) query.

+If the context has associated contents, the Hub shall also automatically send a corresponding `*-update` and/or `*-select` event for the corresponding contents as if it is returning a Get Current Context query.

+> Note: These requirements are requirements from this profile.
+FHIRcast only requires the Hub to maintain the current context and support the Get Current Context query but not automatically send events in case of resuming a previous open context.

 ## 1:XX.2 RTC-IMR Actor Options